supertokens/supertokens-ios/CONTRIBUTING.md

    ```
 5. Open a new terminal in `supertokens-ios` and run all tests
    ```
-   xcodebuild test -enableCodeCoverage YES -workspace Example/SuperTokensSession.xcworkspace -scheme SuperTokensSession-Example -sdk iphonesimulator -destination 'platform=iOS Simulator,OS=14.4,name=iPhone 12 Pro' ONLY_ACTIVE_ARCH=NO
+   xcodebuild test -enableCodeCoverage YES -workspace testHelpers/testapp/SuperTokensSession.xcworkspace -scheme SuperTokensSession-Example -sdk iphonesimulator -destination 'platform=iOS Simulator,OS=14.4,name=iPhone 12 Pro' ONLY_ACTIVE_ARCH=NO
    ```
    Alternatively, you can also run all tests via XCode.
-The tests are present in the `Example` project.
+The tests are present in the `testHelpers/testapp` project.
 6. If all tests pass the output should be:

    <img src="https://github.com/supertokens/supertokens-logo/blob/master/images/supertokens-ios-tests-passing.png" alt="IOS tests passing" width="500px">